 Baytex Energy (TSX:BTE) has long now been a company clouded by loss and debt.
-Once trading for nearly $50 per share and offering a healthy dividend can now bought for under $3 per share, $2.11 at writing, and no dividend to be found.
+Once a Canadian stock trading for nearly $50 per share and offering a healthy dividend can now bought for under $3 per share, $2.11 at writing, and no dividend to be found.

 Obviously they are not alone in that respect.
 The Alberta energy industry taking a huge hit since 2014 but Baytex remains.
 The company has shown that it is willing to actively push forward and make the best of the situation.

 A recent acquisition (2018) of Raging River has provided the company with some added growth potential, diversification, and stronger cash flows that will help overcome the debt that Baytex currently holds.

 Production for the company is solid, and expected to be 21% higher overall in 2019 over 2018.

 Naturally the oil and gas industry would have to do its part in allowing Baytex to grow, and they have some ground to make up before things start to look really good.